Kraken beat Avs 2-1, eliminate defending Stanley Cup champs - KTVZ

 Both teams lost players for the series due to hard hits.
 Jared McCann didn’t play again after taking a hit from Cale Makar along the boards in Game 4, which drew a one-game suspension (Game 5) for the Avalanche defenseman.
 Colorado was without Andrew Cogliano for Game 7 after he suffered a fracture in his neck following a hit along the boards from Kraken forward Jordan Eberle, who didn’t face supplemental discipline.

 MacKinnon energized the crowd with what looked like a tying goal.
-But it was taken off the board following a successful challenge by the Kraken.
-Artturi Lehkonen was ruled in the zone before the puck entered.
+But it was taken off the board following a challenge as Artturi Lehkonen was ruled in the zone before the puck entered.

 It’s the second time this series the Kraken have used a challenge to negate an Avalanche score.